-Questions OCC TV Foreshadowed changes?
-9. (a) Content regulation must comply with the UK Code of Broadcast Advertising (BCAP Code).
+Questions OCC TV Foreshadowed changes? broadcast Advertising and Direct & Promotional Marketing.)
+Advertising on linear services must comply with the UK Code of Broadcast Advertising (BCAP Code).
 The Advertising Standards Authority (ASA) is the designated body for the enforcement of advertising rules relating to the CAP Code and BCAP Code.
-As for pay TV.
-The video-on-demand providers to be subject to the 9. (a) content regulation Including local content quotas, content control and insertion of classification and other content labels into international feeds As for pay IV.
+9. (a) Content regulation Including local content quotas, content control and insertion of classification and other content labels into international feeds As for pay TV.
 The Ofcom Broadcasting Code generally regulates content to ensure certain standards in programming, sponsorship/ product placement, fairness and privacy.
 Ofcom can impose sanctions including requiring a broadcaster to broadcast a statement of Ofcom's findings or a correction or financial penalties.
 Broadcasters should not show material on TV that is unsuitable for children before 9:00PM or after 5:30AM.
 There are specific rules with regards to the watershed for premium film services.
 Since 1 January 2019, Ofcom has permitted scheduled television channels to show programmes, which previously could only be shown after the 9:00PM watershed, before this time, if mandatory daytime protection (i.e. PIN code protection) is in place.
 Ofcom does not have power to monitor or censor programmes before broadcast, but there is an obligation on broadcasters to ensure that programs they air are compliant with the regulatory framework.
 The Audiovisual Media Services Regulations (AVMSR) which came into force on 1 November 2020 implement the revised AVMSD into UK law.
 Under the revised AVMSD (incorporated into law by the AVMSR), TV broadcasters are required to reserve at least 50% of their transmission time (excluding time allocated to news, sports events, games, advertising, teletext services and teleshopping) for European works.
-TV broadcasters are also required to reserve at least 10% of their transmission time (excluding the time allotted The video-on-demand providers to be subject to the Media Act 2024's VoD Code (as set out above in section 4) are set to be brought into Ofcom's regulatory remit in 2026, meaning that some or all of the content regulation set by Ofcom will also apply to applicable video-on-demand providers.
+TV broadcasters are also The video-on-demand providers to be subject to the Media Act 2024's VoD Code (as set out above in section 4) are set to be brought into Ofcom's regulatory remit in 2026, meaning that some or all of the content regulation set by Ofcom will also apply to applicable video-on-demand providers.